Patience Wright: Move to London

-Public reputation

 Wright became known in London society for her rustic American manners, which were a source of both fascination and scandal.
 She wore wooden shoes, kissed members of both sexes and all classes in greeting, and in general did not follow the contemporary rules of comportment for someone of her class or gender.
 One rumor held that she had even called the king and queen by their first names, in an outrageous breach of conduct.
 Her reputation for unruliness led to the nickname "The Promethean Modeler", and she gained a level of celebrity in 18th-century London.
 Wright famously offended Abigail Adams with her overfamiliarity and lack of modesty about her skills.
 Adams wrote a disparaging letter home describing their encounter, describing her as "the queen of sluts."

 Wright's technique for sculpting wax contributed to this public conception of her character.
 She used body heat to keep the wax at a temperature where she could shape it, molding it under her apron in a suggestive manner, which scandalized viewers and was even parodied in newspaper cartoons.
 The medium itself was a form of "low art" and considered unrefined when compared to sculpture in bronze or stone.

 Wright may have used this unconventional public persona as a way to drive business to her waxworks, making savvy use of newspaper coverage to get publicity for her artwork.

-Revolutionary War activities
+Revolutionary War

+Wright fell from royal favor as a result of her open support for the colonial cause, especially after she reportedly scolded the king and queen after the 1775 battles of Lexington and Concord.

 Wright is said to have worked as a spy during the American Revolution, sending information back to the colonies inside her wax figures.
 The accuracy of this legend has been contested.

-She is known to have corresponded with Benjamin Franklin during the war, sending letters reporting on the health of his illegitimate son, William, and advocating on behalf of prisoners of war.
+She is known to have corresponded with Benjamin Franklin during the war, sending letters reporting on the health of his illegitimate son, William.
 She also wrote letters to John Dickinson describing the British Army's preparations in England.

-Wright eventually fell from royal favor as a result of her open support for the colonial cause, especially after she reportedly scolded the king and queen after the battles of Lexington and Concord.
-She was an outspoken patriot, and started a fund to support American prisoners of war held in Britain.
+She advocated on behalf of prisoners of war held in Britain, starting a fund to support them and writing to Franklin on their behalf.
 A group of pro-American activists, including Lord George Gordon, Benjamin West, and Anthony Pasquin, would meet at her London workshop to discuss their cause.

 Wright moved to Paris in 1780, where she modeled a portrait of Benjamin Franklin.